 The Federal Emergency Management Agency (FEMA) has mapped the floodplains of most of the major channels in Bryan.
 These floodplains are shown on Federal Insurance Rate Maps (FIRM) and are the basis for flood insurance rates.
 These maps are located in the Engineering Department and are available for review.

 Flood Zone Determinations

-The Engineering Department will provide flood zone determinations for citizens, lenders, insurance agents and real estate offices in the Bryan area.
+Citizens of Bryan, lenders, insurance agents and real estate offices can obtain flood information concerning flooding, flood maps, mandatory flood insurance purchase requirements, flood insurance requirements and inquiries and flood zone determinations; including location within floodway, historical flooding hazard area or local drainage problem areas.
 Just call or email us and give us a property address or legal description of the property you would like a determination for and contact information on how we can reach you.
 Turnaround time depends on staff workload but usually happens within 2 days.